EducationalTestingService/factor_analyzer/README.rst

 This package includes a stand-alone Python module with a ``FactorAnalyzer()`` class.
-The class includes an ``analyze()`` method that allows users to perform factor analysis using either minres or MLE, with optional promax or varimax rotations on the factor loading matrices.
+The class includes an ``analyze()`` method that allows users to perform factor analysis using either minres or MLE, with optional rotations on the factor loading matrices.
 The package also offers a stand-alone ``Rotator()`` class to perform common rotations on an unrotated loading matrix.

 Example
 -------